 How Much Can You Save?
 Full Breakdown by System Type

 PowerShift rebate amounts vary based on the type of system you install and its efficiency rating.
-Here is the current rebate structure for residential heat pump systems in 2026:
+Here is the current rebate structure for residential heat pump systems in 2026, verified from the official NV Energy PowerShift program table (updated February 2026):

 Central Ducted Heat Pumps (Split Systems)